Polyurea Garage Floor Coatings in Troy, MI

 Lexington Drive, Troy, MI

-Our crew arrived at this Lexington Drive property to find a 595-square-foot garage floor showing years of wear.
-Pitting was spread across the slab — visible in clusters throughout the field.
+The 595-square-foot slab at this Lexington Drive garage showed years of accumulated damage.
+Pitting spread across the floor in clusters throughout the field.
 Cracks ran across the concrete in multiple directions.
-Oil stains and general surface staining covered broad areas of the floor.
-One concrete step leads to the interior door.
-No vertical surfaces were included in the scope.
-The slab needed crack repair, pitting repair, and full surface preparation before any coating could go down.
+Oil stains and general surface staining covered broad areas.
+One concrete step leads to the interior door and was included in the scope.
+No vertical surfaces were in scope.

 Our crew ground the full 595 square feet with diamond grinding equipment.
 The grinding removed the laitance layer and opened the surface of the concrete.
-It also exposed the full extent of the pitting and cracks across the slab.
-Our team vacuumed thoroughly after each pass.
-The floor came out of this phase clean, open, and ready for repair.
+It also exposed the full extent of the pitting and confirmed the crack paths across the slab.
+Our team vacuumed thoroughly when the pass was complete.

 Crack and Pitting Repair

-With the surface fully open, our crew addressed the cracks running across the slab.
-Our team worked mender compound into each crack and brought it flush with the surrounding concrete.
-The pitting required focused attention across multiple zones.
-Our crew applied mender compound to the pitted areas throughout the field, spreading and troweling it to even coverage.
+Our crew worked mender compound into each crack and brought it flush with the surrounding concrete.
+The pitting required attention across multiple zones throughout the field.
+We spread and troweled mender compound across the affected areas to even coverage.
 Our team allowed full cure time before moving to the next phase.

-The single concrete step leading to the interior door was included in the scope.
-Our crew abraded the tread and riser by hand to prepare the surface for coating.
+The single concrete step leading to the interior door was prepared by hand.
+Our crew abraded the tread and riser to create the surface profile the coating needs to grip.
 Hand preparation ensures full coverage on the nosing and edges where a grinder cannot reach.
 The step was cleaned and confirmed ready before the base coat went down.

-The homeowner selected Slate Stone — a cool grey blend with light and dark flecks throughout.
+Our clients had selected Slate Stone — a cool grey blend with light and dark flakes throughout.
 Our crew applied the MC-4 polyurea-polyaspartic coating system across the prepared 595 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-Our crew coated the concrete step — tread and riser — with the same system to match the main floor.
-They then applied the heavy clear topcoat with 24-grit traction additive to lock in the flakes and seal the surface throughout.
+We broadcast the flakes into the wet base coat across the full surface.
+Our crew coated the step — tread and riser — with the same system to match the main floor.
+We then applied the clear polyaspartic topcoat with 24-grit traction additive throughout.

-The finished floor on Lexington Drive is a clean transformation from what our crew found on arrival.
 Slate Stone runs wall to wall across all 595 square feet.
 The cool grey tone sits well against the bright white walls.
-The step integrates with the main floor — the same flake and finish carrying from the floor up the tread and riser.
+The step carries the same flake and finish — the coating runs from the main floor up the tread and riser without interruption.
+The cracks are sealed.
+The pitting is gone.
+The oil stains are gone.
 The 24-grit traction provides reliable grip underfoot.
-The floor is sealed, protected, and ready for years of use.

 NEW Garage Floor Coating